EncodePanda/bp-getting-acquainted-with-lens/chapters/1_DuplicatedRecordFields.md

 {{{{ shellOutput cabal build }}}}
 ```

-But when we try to use the `name` function
+But when we try to use the `name` function:

 ```haskell
 organizerName :: Conference -> Name